-An extensive array of outpatient electives is available during medical residency training to meet individual educational needs and career interests.
-Categorical and HIV Primary Care Track residents have electives during practice weeks, while Primary Care Track residents have most of their electives incorporated into the ambulatory long block.
+An extensive array of both inpatient and outpatient electives are available during medical residency training to meet individual educational needs and career interests.
+Categorical and HIV Primary Care Track residents have electives paired with practice weeks, while Primary Care Track residents have most electives incorporated into their ambulatory long blocks.
 Geriatrics, neurology, and quality improvement (QI) are mandatory for all medical residents.
-Dermatology, endocrinology, and musculoskeletal medicine electives are mandatory for Primary Care Track residents and encouraged for all others.
+Dermatology, endocrinology, and musculoskeletal medicine electives are mandatory for Primary Care Track and HIV Primary Care Track residents and encouraged for all others.
 In addition to the opportunities listed below, mixed electives (outpatient and inpatient) are available in all of the medical subspecialties.

 Mandatory for All Medical Residents

-Sessions in outpatient and inpatient neurology, focusing on general neurology, behavioral neurology, sleep medicine, and HIV neurology.
+Sessions in outpatient and inpatient neurology focusing on general neurology, behavioral neurology, epilepsy, sleep medicine, and HIV neurology.
+Located at BIDMC or Jamaica Plain VA.

-The Stoneman Center elective introduces residents to key concepts in quality improvement (QI) and allows them the opportunity to participate in an ongoing QI project within the hospital firms or clinics.
+BIDMC has been a national leader in medical resident QI training.
+The Stoneman Center elective introduces residents to key concepts in QI and allows them the opportunity to participate in an ongoing QI project within the hospital firms or clinic.
+Primary Care Track residents have this experience incorporated into an ambulatory long block rotation.

 Mandatory for Primary Care Track and HIV Primary Care Track Residents